sooriyaarachchi/pybites.github.io-src/content/python-packaging.md

 ## Reference

 Next thing you want to do is add a `setup.py` etc to make your code distributable.
 You could use a tool like [cookiecutter]((https://github.com/audreyr/cookiecutter)) for this.
-We will explore this further in part 5.
-First we dive into testing and documentation in part 3 and 4.
+I will explore this further in a future article.

 In closing here are some links for further inspection: